MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 1: Sign up for the preview

-- Go to [the Guides Getting started page](http://aka.ms/GetGuides), and then follow the instructions to create your user credentials for the preview.
+- Go to [the Getting started page](http://aka.ms/GetGuides), and then follow the instructions to create your user credentials for the preview.
 After you have your credentials, come back to this page and go to [Step 2: Create a Common Data Service environment](#cds).

     > [!IMPORTANT]
     > We recommend creating user credentials for the preview even if you have an existing work account.
 If you're not an admin in the organization, you won't be able to complete Steps 2 and 3.
 Also, when asked to enter a domain name, don't use your normal work domain.
 Create a new domain in the form: **guides*YourCompanyName***.